how to choose your first sex toy

 - Do you want something that will vibrate, or not?

-- Do you want a toy just for external stimulation?
+- Do you want a toy just for external or clitoral stimulation?

-- Do you want something you can use for penetration play as well?
+- Do you want something you can use for g-spot or prostate play as well?

 - Do you need something that is very quiet (nosy neighbours, kids, thin walls)?